Jewish views on slavery: Converting or circumcising non-Jewish slaves

 The Talmudic laws required Jewish slave owners to try to convert non-Jewish slaves to Judaism.
-Other laws required slaves, if not converted, to be circumcised and undergo ritual immersion in a bath (mikveh).
+Other laws required slaves, if not converted, to be circumcised and undergo mikveh.
+Such slaves were not counted towards the minyan for public worship.
 A 4th century Roman law prevented the circumcision of non-Jewish slaves, so the practice may have declined at that time, but increased again after the 10th century.
-Jewish slave owners were not permitted to drink wine that had been touched by an uncircumcised person so there was always a practical need, in addition to the legal requirement, to circumcise slaves.
+Jewish slave owners were not permitted to drink wine that had been touched by an uncircumcised man so there was always a practical need, in addition to the legal requirement, to circumcise slaves.

 Although conversion to Judaism was a possibility for slaves, rabbinic authorities Maimonides and Karo discouraged it on the basis that Jews were not permitted (in their time) to proselytize; slaveowners could enter into special contracts by which they agree not to convert their slaves.
 Furthermore, to convert a slave into Judaism without the owner's permission was seen as causing harm to the owner, on the basis that it would rob the owner of the slave's ability to work during the Sabbath, and it would prevent them from selling the slave to non-Jews.
+Arguments for conversion include non-Jewish slaves having the tendency to spread compromising information to enemy nations.
+However, rabbis debate on whether they should be treated as native-born Jewish slaves after conversion.

 One exceptional issue, codified by Maimonides, was the requirement allocating a 12-month period when a Jewish owner of non-Jewish would propose conversion to the slave.
-If accepted, slavery would transform from Canaanite to Hebrew, triggering the set of rights associated with the latter, including an early release.
-As noted above, Maimonides considered Hebrew slavery prohibited until Israel is reestablished with full religious rigor.
+If accepted, the slave would transition from being a Canaanite to a Hebrew, triggering a set of rights associated with the latter, including an early release.
+As noted above, Maimonides did not see Hebrew slavery as being permissible until Israel is reestablished with full religious rigor.
 Consequently, the release of a slave was to be immediate upon conversion.
 If unaccepted, the Jewish slave owner was required to sell the slave to non-Jews by the end of the 12-month period (Mishneh Torah, Sefer Kinyan 5:8:14).
-If the non-Jewish slave conditions slavery by non-conversion prior to enslavement, the 12-month period does not apply.
+Prior to enslavement, if the non-Jewish individual decides to become a permanent slave by refusing to convert, the 12-month period does not apply.
 Instead, the slave might elect to convert at any time, with the consequences described (Ibid).
 It is unclear to what extent Maimonides's prescription was actually followed, but some scholars believe it played a role in the formation of Ashkenazi Jews, partially formed from converted slaves freed according to Maimonides' procedure.
 Applications of this protocol were also proposed concerning the early formation of communities of African-American Jews.

+The Maharashdam states that converted non-Jewish slaves should be freed even if they lack official evidence for conversion.
+Living a moral life was sufficient because "heathen slaves do not behave in this way".